alan-turing-institute/grace/README.md

 `grace` has been tested with Python 3.8+ on OS X.

-For local development, clone the repo and install in editable mode:
+For local development, clone the repo and install in editable mode following these guidelines:

+*Note:* Choose which conda environment you'd like to use:
+* If you need to annotate your data (images) in *napari*, we recommend the `grace-env-with-napari` -> `environment-with-napari.yaml`
+* If you rely on previously annotated data and do not require *napari*, we recommend the `grace-env-napari-free` -> `environment-napari-free.yaml`

+Specify your preference & follow the steps below:

 ```sh
 # clone the grace GitHub repository